LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Theoretical Background and Implementation

 A non-semisimple subalgebra is a semisimple subalgebra times a \U1 factor, e.g. $\SU3{\otimes}\SU2{\otimes}\U1$.
 A subalgebra of this type is obtained by removing a dot from the Dynkin diagram.
 The resulting two or more disconnected Dynkin diagrams symbolize the semisimple subalgebra and the removed dot, i.e., simple root, becomes the \U1 generator.
 E.g., the non-semisimple subalgebra $\SU3{\otimes}\SU2{\otimes}\U1$ can be obtained from \SU5 by removing the third dot from its Dynkin diagram:

 Since the Dynkin label of a weight represents it composition of simple roots (explicitly in the $\alpha$-basis), dropping a simple root (dot) from the Dynkin diagram corresponds to dropping the associated digit from the Dynkin label.
 The \U1 charge is the coefficient of the dropped simple root in the weight's linear combination of simple roots, i.e., the associated digit of the Dynkin label in the $\alpha$-basis, which is often normalized to give integer values.
 Accordingly, in \outref{out:Projected10SU5} the third Dynkin digit of the weight of the \irrep{10} has been removed after the projection and by expressing the weight system in the $\alpha$-basis \begin{mathin} AlphaBasis[WeightSystem[Irrep[SU5][10]]]//Column \end{mathin} \begin{mathout}\nohangingindent (3/5, 6/5, 4/5, 2/5) (3/5, 1/5, 4/5, 2/5) (-2/5, 1/5, 4/5, 2/5) (3/5, 1/5, -1/5, 2/5) (-2/5, 1/5, -1/5, 2/5) (3/5, 1/5, -1/5, -3/5) (-2/5, 1/5, -1/5, -3/5) (-2/5, -4/5, -1/5, 2/5) (-2/5, -4/5, -1/5, -3/5) (-2/5, -4/5, -6/5, -3/5) \end{mathout} we see that the \U1 charge at the end are the third coordinate of the weight in the $\alpha$-basis multiplied by 5 to give integer values.
+To summarize, the third Dynkin digit has been moved to the end (i.e., third and forth digits have been interchanged) and only it has been projected into the $\alpha$ basis and rescaled.

 Writing the weights of the \irrep{10} as \emph{columns} of a matrix $\matrixhat{W}$ and the weights with the third digit expressed in non-normalized $\alpha$-basis coordinates moved to the end as rows of a matrix $\matrixhat{W}'$, the projection matrix $\matrixhat{P}$ can be determined from